KornDevbr/fews-blogs/README.md

 15. ~~Create `user_profile_edit.php` page.~~
     - ~~Create different forms for every change like email, gender, bio, password;~~
     - ~~Create a function with database query that contains variables for updated item and its updated value;~~ :white_check_mark:
-16. Leave *comments* above the code block with explanations of them.
+16. Make a code look good.
+Leave *comments* above the code block with explanations of them.
 17. ~~Change `include("article_not_found.php")` and the same with "user_not_exist.php" to one `PAGE NOT FOUND` file.~~ :white_check_mark:
 18. ...